imtaotao/danmu/docs/en/reference/manager-api.md

 **Type: `(limits: { view?: number; stash?: number }) => void`**

-Sets the **number of danmaku to limit in the memory and rendering areas**.
-The default `stash` quantity is `1024`, and if exceeded, a warning will be issued in the console.
-You can set a new value to adjust it flexibly.
-This is a syntactic sugar for `manager.updateOptions()` and will trigger the `updateOptions` hook.
+Set the **number of danmaku to limit in the memory area and rendering area**.
+The default `stash` quantity is `Infinity`, which means no limit.
+You can set it to a new value for flexible adjustment.
+It is syntactic sugar for `manager.updateOptions()` and will trigger the `updateOptions` hook.

 ## `manager.setInterval()`